Lee-Yang-zero ratio method in three-dimensional Ising model: Lee-Yang-zero ratios and Binder cumulant

 In the analysis in Sec.~\ref{sec:intersection}, we found that the non-linearity of $R_{n1}(T,L)$ and $B_4(T,L)$ are not negligible in the range of $T$ used in the fit analyses.
-The non-linearity is not desirable as it prevents the use of the linear fits with $d_{nm}=0$ or $d_4=0$, which are much simpler and usually employed in the literature~\cite{Binder:2001ha,Pelissetto:2000ek,Ferrenberg:2018zst}.
-To adopt the linear fits safely, one must choose a narrower range of $T$ near $T_{\rm c}$ to suppress the non-linear effects, which, however, typically increases the statistical errors.
+Such non-linearity prevents the use of linear fits with $d_{nm}=0$ or $d_4=0$, which are much simpler and usually employed in the literature~\cite{Binder:2001ha,Pelissetto:2000ek,Ferrenberg:2018zst}.
+To safely apply linear fits, one must choose a narrower temperature range near $T_{\rm c}$ to suppress the nonlinear effects, which, however, typically increases the statistical errors.
 In this subsection, we compare the magnitude of non-linearity in different methods.
-Throughout this subsection, we assume the validity of the FSS and neglect its violation for simplicity.
+Throughout this subsection, we assume the validity of the FSS and neglect its correction for simplicity.

 As a quantitative measure to compare the magnitude of the non-linearity in different methods, we introduce a normalized curvature

 with $f = R_{nm}(T,L)$ or $B_4(T,L)$.
 The meaning of this quantity is understood as follows.
 First, if one knows the exact value of $r_{nm}$, the critical temperature $T_{\rm c}$ is determined by solving $R_{nm}(T_{\rm c},L)=r_{nm}$.
 Second, if one evaluates $R_{nm}(T,L)$ at $T=T_{\rm c}\pm \delta T$, an approximate formula of $R_{nm}(T,L)$ by a linear interpolation is given by